 Daylight Saving Time Sleep Tips

-• Avoid Alcohol Before Bed: While drinking can cause you to feel sleepy initially, alcohol also causes sleep disruptions and leads to poor sleep quality.
+• Avoid Alcohol Before Bed: While alcohol can cause sleepiness, it causes sleep disruptions and lowers sleep quality.

-• Establish a Consistent Sleep Routine: Going to bed and waking up at the same time each day – including the weekends – is a healthy sleep hygiene practice that can also prepare you for time changes.
-Make sure you get at least seven hours of sleep each night before and after transitioning to or from DST.
+• Establish a Consistent Sleep Routine: Going to bed and waking up at the same time each day – including the weekends – can promote more consistent sleep before and after changes between standard time and daylight saving time.

-• Spend Time Outdoors: Since natural light is a driving force behind our circadian rhythms, exposure to sunlight can alleviate feelings of tiredness during the day that often accompany time changes.
-Spending time outside during the day also suppresses the production of melatonin, a hormone released in the evening to help you feel tired and ready for bed.
+• Spend Time Outdoors: Since natural light is a driving force behind our circadian rhythms, exposure to sunlight can alleviate feelings of tiredness in the morning.
+Natural light can also help reorient your circadian rhythm to minimize sleep disruptions.

 Learn more about our Editorial Team